 This study was conducted for 12 months, to examine the nocturnal activity of crayfish.
 Water samples were collected at two distinct sites.
-First, we collected water at multiple points in the small Sidi Mimoune Lake.
+First, water samples were collected from multiple points in the small Sidi Mimoune Lake.
 However, the results obtained were very similar from one point to another.
 To simplify the analysis, we decided to focus on a single sampling point located downstream of Sidi Mimoune Lake.
-This choice also allowed us to use data regarding water quality in the section of the river that serves as a refuge for young crayfish, located 200 meters downstream of the lake.
+This choice also allowed us to use data regarding water quality in the section of the river that serves as a refuge for young crayfish, located

+200 meters downstream of the lake.
 The second sampling site was the Ras Elma Astaculture station.
-At each of these stations, a one-liter water sample was collected from approximately 50 centimeters below the surface using a polyethylene bottle.
+At each of these stations, a one-liter water sample was collected from approximately 50 centimeters below the surface using a polyethylene bottle with a 1000mL (10).

-Immediately after conducting in-situ analyses (potential hydrogen, temperature, electrical conductivity, and dissolved oxygen) using a multiparameter instrument (HI 9829 HANNA), the bottles were stored in a cooler at 4°C and transported to the laboratory of the National Center for Hydrobiology and pisciculture in Azrou, where additional analyses (Total hardness, TH, calcium hardness, magnesium hardness, ammonium, nitrites, nitrates, and orthophosphates) were performed within 24 hours after sampling.
-This methodology, inspired by the work of (10), ensures the quality and reliability of the collected samples.
+Immediately after conducting in-situ analyses (potential hydrogen, temperature, electrical conductivity, and dissolved oxygen) using a multiparameter instrument (HI 9829 HANNA), the bottles were stored in a cooler at 4°C and transported to the Laboratory of the National Center for Hydrobiology and Pisciculture in Azrou, where additional analyses total hardness, (TH), calcium hardness, magnesium hardness, ammonium, nitrites, nitrates, and orthophosphates) were performed within 24 hours after sampling.
+This methodology, inspired by the work of (11), ensures the quality and reliability of the collected samples.